Find out how metabolism affects weight, the truth behind slow metabolism and how to burn more calories.By Mayo Clinic Staff

 In addition to your basal metabolic rate, two other factors determine how many calories your body burns each day:

 - Food processing (thermogenesis).
 Digesting, absorbing, transporting and storing the food you consume also takes calories.
-This accounts for 100 to 800 of the calories used each day.
-For the most part, your body's energy requirement to process food stays relatively steady and isn't easily changed.
+About 10 percent of the calories from the carbohydrates and protein you eat are used during the digestion and absorption of the food and nutrients.

 It may be tempting to blame your metabolism for weight gain.
 But because metabolism is a natural process, your body has many mechanisms that regulate it to meet your individual needs.
 Only in rare cases do you get excessive weight gain from a medical problem that slows metabolism, such as Cushing's syndrome or having an underactive thyroid gland (hypothyroidism).

-While it is true that some people seem to be able to lose weight more quickly and more easily than others, everyone will lose weight when they burn up more calories than they eat.
-Therefore, to lose weight, you need to create an energy deficit by eating fewer calories or increasing the number of calories you burn through physical activity or both.
+While it is true that some people seem to be able to lose weight more quickly and more easily than others, everyone loses weight when they burn up more calories than they eat.
+To lose weight, you need to create an energy deficit by eating fewer calories or increasing the number of calories you burn through physical activity or both.

 You can burn more calories with:

 - Strength training.
-Strength training exercises, such as weightlifting, are important because they help counteract muscle loss associated with aging.
+Experts recommend strength training exercises, such as weightlifting, at least twice a week.
+Strength training is important because it helps counteract muscle loss associated with aging.
 And since muscle tissue burns more calories than fat tissue does, muscle mass is a key factor in weight loss.

 There's no easy way to lose weight.
 The foundation for weight loss continues to be based on physical activity and diet.
 Take in fewer calories than you burn, and you lose weight.

-Our knowledge is increasing about all of the mechanisms that impact appetite, food selection, and how your body processes and burns food.
-Your health care provider can help you explore interventions that can help you lose weight.
+Knowledge about all of the mechanisms that impact appetite, food selection, and how your body processes and burns food is increasing.
+Your doctor or registered dietician can help you explore interventions that can help you lose weight.